vincentClaeysen/AwareEntityFramework/soma_core/README.md

 It translates these readings into **frequency‑modulated nerve signals** using three distinct types of neural signaling, and communicates its state via **lymphatic channels** (health and configuration).
 It receives dynamic configuration via a dedicated retention topic and can validate proposed changes before acceptance.

-SomaCore is **not** the body – it is a **functional digital organ** with autonomous behavior, self‑perception, graceful degradation, and deep‑sleep reset, designed to work in concert with other organs like SensoryCore, CircaCore, and the NAA.
+SomaCore is a **functional digital organ** with autonomous behavior, self‑perception, graceful degradation, and deep‑sleep reset, designed to work in concert with other organs like SensoryCore, CircaCore, and the NAA.

 ---